Enumeration of rooted 3-connected bipartite planar maps: Introduction

-The exponent $-5/2$ is universal for `naturally defined' classes of planar maps and has been explained in a number of different ways (see for instance \cite{DNY22} in relation to the quadratic method).
+where we use the notation $[z^n]A(z)$ to denote the $n$-th coefficient of the power series $A(z)$.
+The exponent $-5/2$ is universal for `naturally defined' classes of planar maps and has been explained in a number of different ways (see for instance~\cite{DNY22} in relation to the quadratic method).